Gravity Forms

 Tips

-- Multiple forms on one page — AttributionHub detects and populates all forms on the page.
-Each form gets its own hidden fields populated independently.
+- Multiple forms on one page — AttributionHub finds and populates every form on the page independently.

-- Multi-page forms — If your Gravity Forms form spans multiple pages, add hidden fields to the first page so they are populated as soon as the form loads.
+- Multi-page forms — Put hidden fields on the first page so they get filled as soon as the form loads.

-- Conditional logic — Hidden fields work with Gravity Forms conditional logic.
-You can show or hide visible fields based on attribution values if needed.
+- Conditional logic — Hidden fields work fine with Gravity Forms conditional logic.
+You can show or hide other fields based on attribution values if you want.

-- Gravity Forms confirmations — Attribution values are included in the form entry data.
-You can reference them in Gravity Forms confirmation messages, notifications, or feed add-ons (e.g., CRM integrations).
+- Confirmations and notifications — Attribution values are part of the entry data, so you can reference them in confirmation messages, email notifications, or feed add-ons (CRM integrations, etc.).

 Troubleshooting